 - Starting bid should be $100/2 = $40-$50.

-AUCTRIA has a built in all-auction pricing policy that saves time by allowing you to set the starting bid, minimum bid increment, and buy-it-now price for your silent auction items making this part of the process quick and easy for setup.
+AUCTRIA has a built in all-auction Pricing Policy that can save you time by allowing you to set the Starting bid, Minimum bid increment, and Buy-it-now price for your auction items making this part of the process quick and easy for setup.
 This can work really well for Silent Items.

-Unique goods and services, or those that have a high value, can be speculative in nature.
-Start the bidding price too high and there is the risk of getting no bids, start too low and at auction close it might be purchased at at an undervalued price.
+Unique goods and services, or those having a High Value, can be speculative in nature.
+Start the bidding price too high and there is the risk of getting no bids, start the bidding price too low and at auction close it might be purchased at an undervalued price.

 Start the bidding at about 40%-60% of a realistic retail value and divide the remaining value in bite sized chunks to quickly elevate the donation.
 For example: